 Imagine a house filled with wall-to-wall cardboard boxes – this is what comes to mind for most people when they think of hoarding.
 But today, companies have hoarding problems of their own, and we’re not talking about bad filing systems.
 Most companies have problems with sharing information and making it easily accessible for others within the organization.
-This is an important topic for us at Bloomfire and here are 3 posts we have done over the years on the topic.
+This is an important topic for us at Bloomfire, and one we’ve written about several times.
+Here are three posts we have done over the years on the topic.

 5 Signs Your Company Has An Information Hoarding Problem

 While most companies don’t have issues with piles of trash and clothes, many do have a hoarding problem – but instead of things, employees are hoarding information.
-In this recent Blogfire post we outline some of the telltale signs that your company has a problem.
+In this Bloomfire post, we outline some of the telltale signs that your company has a problem.

 Become A Valuable Asset To Your Company